-Overview of vocational qualification opportunities in Germany Revised and supplemented 2nd edition on the basis of a Decision by the German Bundestag
+Overview of vocational qualification opportunities in Germany Revised and supplemented 2nd edition

 [gəʊ][viː][iː][tiː]

 Funded by

 Preface

 This brochure provides insights into types and stages of training as well as occupational titles.
 It gives a systematic overview of the occupational and training system in Germany.
 Initial training is addressed alongside the possibilities offered by advanced and continuing training.
 The various qualifications are also aligned to the reference levels of the German Qualifications Framework.